Kyron Farrell

-Kyron Cassius Daniel Farrell (born 10 May 1996) is a professional footballer who plays for Braintree Town, as a midfielder.
+Kyron Cassius Daniel Farrell (born 10 May 1996) is a professional footballer who last played for Braintree Town as a midfielder.
+Born in England, he has represented the Republic of Ireland at youth level.

 Club career

 Farrell began his career with Millwall, signing a professional contract in May 2016.

 He moved on loan to Braintree Town in January 2017.

 On 15 June 2017, it was announced that Farrell would join National League South side Concord Rangers following his release from Millwall.
 He moved to Cray Wanderers in March 2018.

 He spent the 2018–19 season with Walton Casuals.

 Following a three-year spell with Hampton & Richmond Borough, Farrell returned to Braintree Town in August 2022.

 International career

 Born in England, Farrell was an Irish youth international at the under-19 level.